FI-modules and stability for representations of symmetric groups

 \begin{xample}[{\bf Pure braid groups}] We proved in Proposition~\ref{pr:CMhTop} that the configuration space $\Conf_n(\R^2)$ of ordered $n$-tuples of distinct points in the plane is a homotopy $\FIsharp$-space.
-Since the pure braid group $P_n$ on $n$ strands is the fundamental group $P_n=\pi_1(\Conf_n(\R^2))$, this shows that $P_n$ is an $\FIsharp$-group up to conjugation.
-We proved in Example~\ref{example:arnoldalgebra} that $H_1(P_n;\Q)\simeq M(\y{2})$, so Theorem~\ref{theorem:assoc:graded} implies that $\gr(P_n)$ is a graded $\FIsharp$-module of finite type.
+The pure braid group $P_n$ on $n$ strands is the fundamental group $P_n=\pi_1(\Conf_n(\R^2))$, so this shows that $P_\bullet$ is an $\FIsharp$-group up to conjugacy.